alexpanera/alexpanera/README.md

 - 👋 Hi, I’m @alexpanera
 - 👀 I’m interested in machine learning and nuclear fusion
-- 🌱 I’m currently learning ML and AI
+- 🌱 I’m currently doing a PhD in the Netherlands
 - 📫 How to reach me: a.paneraalvarez@differ.nl
---->